pkmn/engine/src/lib/gen1/README.md

 ## Bugs

-In addition to its alternative [RNG semantics](#rng), Pokémon Showdown's implemention of the first generation of Pokémon contains a number bugs, [many of which are known and have been documented on Smogon](https://www.smogon.com/forums/threads/rby-tradebacks-bug-report-thread.3524844/#post-5933177):
+In addition to its alternative [RNG semantics](#rng), Pokémon Showdown's implementation of the first generation of Pokémon contains a number bugs, [many of which are known and have been documented on Smogon](https://www.smogon.com/forums/threads/rby-tradebacks-bug-report-thread.3524844/#post-5933177):